Against William Gibson

-Gibson even compared Sex Pistol punk zines to science-fiction, saying, “it fit right in with what I thought science fiction was supposed to be about.”
+Gibson even compared Sex Pistol punk zines to science fiction, saying, “It fits right in with what I thought science fiction was supposed to be about.”
 Already, a dying genre of American pulp literature, Gibson thought he could make it cool for young people, assimilating punk culture with technology.
 The best example of this attitude comes from Helen Andrew’s commentary on Steve Jobs in her book Boomers: The Men and Women Who Promised Freedom and Delivered Disaster.
-Jobs, a hippy out of his parent’s garage, wins the influence of CEOs by advocating the “youth” subculture in his actions, while selling-out to the oligarch forces.
+Jobs, a hippy out of his parent’s garage, wins the influence of CEOs by advocating the “youth” subculture in his actions while selling out to the oligarch forces.
 Gibson, a fan of the dying science-fiction genre, becomes a stooge for the post Reaganomic new world order, by advocating a futuristic society unlike anything that was previously known to bourgeois white America.
-In essences, like his young self, Gibson has achieved success by delivering disaster to the rest of us.
+In essence, like his young self, Gibson has achieved success by delivering disaster to the rest of us.

-As he proclaims to be an accurate science fiction writer, Gibson has shied away from any “hard science fiction,” and has stated fascism is within the canon.
+As he proclaims to be an accurate science fiction writer, Gibson has shied away from any “hard science fiction,” and has stated fascism is within the canon.7

 If I were able to prescribe a single work as required reading, it would probably be Umberto Eco’s essay “Ur-Fascism,” bound as a pamphlet for pocket carry, and sympathetically translated into every language on earth.

-For Gibson, at least living now for 70 years, has never came to came to conclusion that his favorite Japanese people also possess a “fascist” will of imperialism unto the world, or that the will of self-determination, for any race or people, is not a totalitarian nightmare as he claims it to be.
-For a man that moved to Canada to avoid the Vietnam draft, I’m not so sure if he became an obnoxious Canadian liberal, like Justin Trudeau, or envisions an educated society based upon American “freedom.”
-Gibson frantically enjoys the aspect that “every language on earth” can read about why fascism is evil, but can’t explain which groups and races actually prefer fascism as a morally good.
+Gibson, at least living now for 70 years, has never come to conclude that his favorite Japanese people also possess a “fascist” will of imperialism unto the world, or that the will of self-determination, for any race or people, is not a totalitarian nightmare as he claims it to be.
+For a man who moved to Canada to avoid the Vietnam draft, I’m not so sure if he became an obnoxious Canadian liberal, like Justin Trudeau, or envisions an educated society based upon American “freedom.”
+Gibson frantically enjoys the aspect that “every language on earth” can read about why fascism is evil, but can’t explain which groups and races prefer fascism as a moral good.
 After reading Ur-Fascism for myself, I can agree that those 14 points do describe a progressive, not regressive, radicalism against neoliberalism.
 Having such values does not make someone a “mean” or “genocidal” person, considering the very people who go against said values must mean “you are a bad person.”

 Gibson must decry “fascism” as anti-freedom.
 But the irony is, the very people who are “anti-fascist,” brutally stop any “fascist” discourse “by any means necessary,” and are ok with censoring those who go against their adored liberalism and conforming modernism.
 Postmodernity does not question or resist modernity, instead, it embraces it.
-Modernity is not dead, but has taken on wider definitions in a “post” era.
+Modernity is not dead but has taken on wider definitions in a “post” era.
 My issue is with those who have an extreme obsession with liberalism.
 Liberalism is indeed a failed experiment.
-The white population, or the very people who advocated liberalism, continue to decline in birth rates.
-Meanwhile, they flood their own countries with non-whits as token “diversity” friends, all while securing their nice white gated communities for themselves.
-Vancouver, as of 2016, has a white population around 46%.
+The white population, or the very people who advocated liberalism, continued to decline in birth rates.
+Meanwhile, they flood their own countries with non-whites as token “diversity” friends, all while securing their nice white gated communities for themselves.
+Vancouver, as of 2016, has a white population around 46%.9

 Gibson is holding on to the last remnants of yuppy society.